Meelee35/sccplay/README.md

 -s --shuffle    Use this argument to shuffle
 -l --loop       Use this argument to loop

+Place the executable somewhere in your system path so you can run it from anywhere!

 # Building

 This was built with pyinstaller